 However, you can't move all the icons over to the second screen because doing so will just move them all back to the first screen.
 So you'll still be stuck with one app icon on view (albeit small) but the rest will be hidden from view.

-If you are really really obsessive about this stuff (or if you have icons you really want to hide from prying eyes, perhaps a dating app or something embarrassing), there is a solution.
+If you're really obsessive about this stuff (or if you have icons you really want to hide from prying eyes, perhaps a dating app or something embarrassing), there is a solution.
 You just need to change your iPhone wallpaper to the same colour as the folder, and create an icon that is also the same colour.

 Here's how to hide Apple apps.
 Each of these steps is a bit convoluted so we'll explain in more detail below.